Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Introduction

 Naturally all physical quantities obtained in a calculation should be independent of the gauge choice.
 Typically a gauge choice is made to take advantage of some symmetry in the problem, so that one can proceed analytically.
 Just as often the physical system is altered to take advantage of the symmetry afforded by the gauge choice.
 A good example is the seminal paper by Laughlin,~\cite{laughlin1981quantized} where he wanted to address the quantization of the Hall conductivity in a two-dimensional metal.
 To this end he chose a ribbon bent into a loop (i.e. open boundary conditions in one direction and periodic boundary conditions in the other).
 The magnetic field is perpendicular to the plane of the metal, which implies the physically questionable notion of a field either emanating from or converging to an axis at the centre of the loop.
 That this configuration did not coincide precisely with the experiment was immaterial --- the concept of quantization was properly established and what mattered was that the Landau gauge allowed Laughlin to proceed analytically with the argument.
 Similarly, Halperin~\cite{halperin1982quantized} followed up with a thin film with annular geometry, and adopted the gauge choice $\vec{\bf A} = [B_0r/2 + \Phi/(2 \pi r)] \hat{\bf \theta}$ to produce a uniform field $B_0$ in the $z$-direction along with a central flux of magnitude $\Phi$.

-Other, ``physical'' geometries, suitable to so-called ``quantum dots,'' were adopted thereafter --- see for example, Refs. [\onlinecite{robnik86}] and [\onlinecite{lent91}].
+Other ``physical'' geometries, suitable to so-called ``quantum dots,'' were adopted thereafter --- see for example, Refs. [\onlinecite{robnik86}] and [\onlinecite{lent91}].
 In this paper we will review and expand upon some of these calculations, representing charged particles in a confined geometry subjected to a constant magnetic field.
 A very good reference for the quantum dot work is Chakraborty's book, {\it Quantum Dots},\cite{chakraborty99} which also contains a number of very useful reprinted articles.
 As mentioned above, we will focus on the orbital motion of the charged particle (hereafter these will be electrons) and neglect the spin degree of freedom.
 Spin will cause a breaking of degeneracy in the presence of a magnetic field, owing to the direct coupling with field through the so-called Zeeman term.
-We begin in the next section with a textbook review of the free particle, from which the idea of Landau levels first arise.
-In particular we will explore both the Landau and the Symmetric gauges, and seemingly derive very different results for the wave functions.
-We further note that confinement within a parabolic trap can also be treated analytically, following Rontani.\cite{rontani99} Next we will review and expand upon Lent's treatment of the circular quantum dot,\cite{lent91} and finally, we will show numerical results for the square quantum dot in both aforementioned gauges.
-This will hopefully make clear the role of degeneracy, and we explicitly illustrate the equivalence of the results in the two gauge formulations by removing the degeneracy.
-We will present the results of calculations for simple properties only, such as probability density and current density.